d00375828/CS-2450-Remote-Repo/journal.md

 Date 3/25/25	Subject - Unit Test
 I worked on my Unit tests for passwords.
 I finally figured it out by importing unittest.
 I couldn't do it any other way.

+Date 4/1/25	Subject - April Fools
+Today is April Fools which is the best holiday ever!!
+We talked about CI/CD general practices today.